HawkOG/SkinWrap-ECommerce/README.md

 ## Online Store project for phone wrap skins
 I used dbrand images (only for demonstration purposes, pls don't sue me)

 A small eCommerce project written in JS and PHP.
-Fully working authentication, adding and retrieving products, cart management, and finalizing purchases using Stripe payment platform
+Working authentication, adding and retrieving products, cart management, and finalizing purchases using Stripe payment platform

 StripeJS API keys were not uploaded.